agc93/acevortex/docs/content/en/docs/usage/mods.md

   How to install, view and manage your mods in Vortex.
 ---

-At it's core, installing mods is roughly the same as any Vortex-enabled game, once you've added C&C Remastered as a managed game in Vortex.
+At it's core, installing mods is roughly the same as any Vortex-enabled game, once you've added Ace Combat 7 as a managed game in Vortex.

 If you haven't already, open the Games screen and click the **Manage** button on the Ace Combat 7: Skies Unknown icon under *Unmanaged*